 When are taxes due?

 The City of Newton is on a quarterly tax system and taxes are due 4 times per year.
-Tax due dates are August, November, February and May 1st.
+Tax due dates are the first business day of August, November, February and May.
 If the first falls on a weekend or holiday, taxes are due the following business day.